Ramadhanipras11/8_Week_SQL_Challenge/README.md

 # :fire: 8_Week_SQL_Challenge :fire:
-This repository contains solutions to the eight case studies from the #8WeekSQLChallenge.
+This repository contains solutions to the study case from the [#8WeekSQLChallenge](https://8weeksqlchallenge.com/)

 It highlights my expertise in solving SQL challenges while demonstrating my skills in SQL query writing and problem-solving.